mahyar-osn/mapclientplugins.pointdrifftstep/README.md

 # mapclientplugins.parametricfittingstep
 MAP Client plugin for performing rigid and non-rigid fitting of a scaffold to image data

-This plugin works as a stand-alone module to fit a heart finite element model (and potentially any other models) to image data.
+This plugin works as a stand-alone module to fit two sets of data.
-For the current version (0.1.0), the module requires a 2D image of heart and a 3D, tricubic hermite mesh for the fitting.
+The current version (0.1.0) was built to satisfy the requirements to fit a 3D, tricubic hermite heart FE model to 2D image of heart.

 # Requirements:
 - Numpy